ibm-cloud-docs/text-to-speech/voices.md

 # Languages and voices
 {: #voices}

 The {{site.data.keyword.texttospeechfull}} service supports a variety of languages, voices, and dialects.
-The service offers at least one male or female voice, sometimes both, for each language.
+The service offers at least one female voice for each language.
+For some languages the service offers multiple voices, including both male and female voices.
 Each voice uses appropriate cadence and intonation for its dialect.
 {: shortdesc}

 The `V2` voices that were previously available with the service have been discontinued.
 If you use a `V2` voice in your application, the service automatically uses the equivalent `V3` voice instead.